 Christ went through immense pain and suffering and demonstrated what real sacrifice was all about, especially when He went to the cross to die.
 Jesus is basically asking them if they are willing to go through what He’s been going through and will go through at the hands of the Jews and the Romans.

-I don’t think they understood exactly what Jesus had just told them, but they enthusiastically accepted the challenge.
-On the negative side, this shows their ignorance because they were still thinking of a physical kingdom but on the positive side it shows their courage and their strength, it shows their willingness to lead and it shows their enthusiasm to lead if it costs them their lives.
+They had no clue as to His real meaning, but they enthusiastically accepted the challenge, Mark 10:39 / Matthew 20:22.
+On the negative side, this shows their ignorance because they were still thinking of a physical kingdom but on the positive side it shows their courage and their strength, it shows their willingness to lead, and it shows their enthusiasm to lead if it costs them their lives.

 These two simple Galilean fishermen have come a long way in their personal journey with Christ, Mark 3:17, despite their misunderstanding of Christ’s kingdom.